 But underneath the psychotic circus that is Freeball, there is an undeniable musical ability.
 Tijuana Viper is an excellent keyboardist and the way they are able to wind bass lines through the keyboard parts is real musical genius.
 However Freeball hadn't found their crowd at the El Torreon (and they wont until they play with The Frogs) and only a dozen folks gave their full attention to the band.

 A long set change followed as Freeball loaded off their gear and Aloha brought theirs on stage and soundperson Alison began to mic the band's gear.
-The band warned me that soundmen hate them as they are picky about their monitors, I warned them that their soundperson is a band called Sister Mary Rotten Crotch.
-I think they were less picky, and at the end of their set they told her it was the best sound they had had all tour.
+The band warned me that soundmen hate them as they are picky about their monitors, I warned them that their soundperson is in a band called Sister Mary Rotten Crotch.
+I think they became less picky, and at the end of their set they told her it was the best sound they had had all tour.

 Cleveland's Aloha are a standard three piece with a fourth member on vibraphone, and give all outward appearances of predictable being emo band, maybe with a bit of hectic nature to them -- one member did have some piercings.
 However I missed the mark as the band were largely jazz as filtered through contemporary indie rock, a little heavy on the shoe gazing and with a dash of emo tossed in.